Dozodouzo/supybot-git/README.md

 * `gitconf`: Display overall, common configuraiton for all repositories.

-* `reload git`: Read new configuration, restart polling.
+* `reload Git`: Read new configuration, restart polling.

 * `githelp` : Display url to help (i. e., this file).